Safety at Sea

 Broken Bone.
 Deep Cut.
 Seasick.
 Man Overboard.

-Your Host
+Your Instructor

-CAPTAIN KIM WALTHER
+KIM WALTHER

 Kim Walther, an instructor at St. Augustine Sailing, boasts a 100-ton near coastal (offshore) USCG captain’s license with sailing and towing addendums.
 With 33 years of teaching experience (having taught over 3,000 students), she attributes her mastery to diverse experiences and continual skill refinement.
-Recognized as an ASA instructor of 101, 103, 104, 105, 114, 116 and 118 and honored ASA Instructor of the Year, Kim has refined her expertise through an impressive accumulation of over 10,000 practice hours.
+Recognized as an ASA instructor of 101, 103, 104, 105, 114, 116, and 118 and honored ASA Instructor of the Year, Kim has refined her expertise through an impressive accumulation of over 10,000 practice hours.
 Her passion for sailing extends to classes, charters, deliveries, and races (both inland and offshore).
-Kim has experience operating various vessels including, currently, 21'6" Hunter sloops as well as Jeanneau 349 sloops, Jeanneau 41’ and 44’ sloops, a Lagoon 44 catamaran, and even a 49-passenger pontoon boat with twin 200 hp engines.
+Kim has experience operating various vessels, including, currently, 21'6" Hunter sloops as well as Jeanneau 349 sloops, Jeanneau 41’ and 44’ sloops, a Lagoon 44 catamaran, and even a 49-passenger pontoon boat with twin 200 hp engines.